meow62k/K-means-Clustering/README.md

 2. Store your results with single excel file with multiple rows i.e., one row for each project and Column used to represent Silhouette Coefficient and Davies–Bouldin index.

 For Each Data-set: Column 1 to column 20 containing features and last column contain class information.

+Solution: 2 is the most optimal value of clusters using Silhouette Coefficient and Davies–Bouldin index for the given data.